 I don’t have a photograph of my great-grandfather in his uniform.
 I’m not sure if there ever was one or if his flashbacks motivated my great-grandmother to do away with them.
 But I’m lucky to have his dog tags.

-“The Doughboy” statue was designed by Ernest Moore Viquesney (who was living in Americus at the time) in 1921; the impetus for the monument was the death of about 25 Berrien County men during the collision of the Otranto with the Kashmir off the Isle of Islay in 1918.
+“The Spirit of the American Doughboy” statue was designed by Ernest Moore Viquesney (who was living in Americus at the time) in 1921; the impetus for the monument was the death of about 25 Berrien County men during the collision of the Otranto with the Kashmir off the Isle of Islay in 1918.
 This was the first of hundreds of such memorials placed in public spaces around the United States in the 1920s and 1930s.
 An alternate nickname for the statue is “Iron Mike”.

 This is located in Spring Hill Baptist Church Cemetery between Lax and Gladys.